April 13, 2021

 What we see at Kudos is that a good frequency and quantity of recognition, when all team members are sending between 3 to 5 messages per person per month, creates a culture of appreciation that leads to higher engagement.

-Deloitte has identified these five market factors that make recognition especially important and relevant today:
+Deloitte has identified five market factors that make recognition especially important and relevant today:

 The ROI of recognition and employee engagement runs deep, but one of the most noticeable benefits to organizational culture and the bottom line is improved employee retention.